 But a loud, demanding thud from the adjoining room wrenched away his attention.
-That was where Tannor hid the queen, and the younger assassin bolted like a predator toward prey—
+That was where Tannor hid the queen, and the younger thug bolted like a predator towards prey—

 Relai did not wait to get a look at his face.

 Tannor heard Goren’s strained voice repeat the question: “Is she dead?”